Rwandan Troops Fought Alongside M23 Rebels In DR Congo: UN Experts - UrduPoint

 Rwandan Troops Fought Alongside M23 Rebels In DR Congo: UN Experts

-The North Kivu province has been in the grip of the M23 (March 23 Movement) rebellion since the end of 2021, with the group seizing swathes of territory in the region and installing a parallel regime in areas now under its control.
+The DR Congo's North Kivu province has been in the grip of the M23 (March 23 Movement) rebellion since the end of 2021, with the group seizing swathes of territory and installing a parallel regime in areas under its control.

 Kinshasa has accused Rwanda of backing the Tutsi-led M23 rebel group.
 Kigali has never acknowledged its troops were operating in the Democratic Republic of Congo.